Argentines: Asian Argentines

 Argentines of Asian ancestry are defined as either born within Argentina, or born elsewhere and later to become a citizen or resident of Argentina.
 Asian Argentines settled in Argentina in large numbers during several waves of immigration in the 19th and 20th centuries.
 In the 19th century, West Asian immigrants, primarily from Lebanon and Syria came as a result of the 1860 Mount Lebanon civil war.
 In the early 20th century, a small wave of East Asian immigrants, particularly from Japan came to the country.

-East Asians
+East Asians Argentines

 The first Argentines of East Asian descent were a small group of Japanese immigrants, mainly from the Okinawa prefecture, which came in the period between the early and mid 20th century.
 In the 1960s, Koreans began to arrive, and in the 1980s, Taiwanese immigrants.
 The 1990s brought the largest wave of Asian immigration so far to Argentina, from mainland Chinese immigrants, eventually becoming the fourth largest immigrant community in 2013, after Paraguayans, Bolivians, and Peruvians.
 The small East Asian Argentine population has generally kept a low profile, and is accepted by greater Argentine society.
 Primarily living in their own neighbourhoods in Buenos Aires, many currently own their own businesses of varying sizes – largely textiles, grocery stores, and buffet-style restaurants.